JasperFx/wolverine/docs/guide/handlers/discovery.md

 ## Troubleshooting Handler Discovery

 It's an imperfect world and sometimes Wolverine isn't finding handler methods for some reason or another -- or seems to be using types and methods you'd rather it didn't.
-Not to fear, there's some diagnostic tools to help Wolverine explain what's going on.
+Not to fear, there are some diagnostic tools to help Wolverine explain what's going on.

 Directly on `WolverineOptions` itself is a diagnostic method named `DescribeHandlerMatch` that will give